GeoMOER/moer-bsc-base-r/docs/units/_unit06/unit06-08_exercise3.md

 <!--more-->

-Exercise II: For this excersise, please refer to Unit 06-02 beforehand.

 1.  load the data called "SO2_measures.txt" which is located in the data-folder in Ilias.
 2. Find all entries from "StationA".
 3. Replace all occurrences of "CO2" with "CarbonDioxide".